-"All our media friends" was one group mentioned, as Coen used Clinton's email controversy as the main indicator of how things spiraled out of control due to the overwhelmingly biased coverage of the issue.
+"All our media friends" was one group mentioned, as Coen used Clinton's email controversy as the main indicator of how things spiraled out of control due to the overwhelmingly biased coverage.
 "Thank you for preserving reportorial balance.
-You balanced Donald Trump's proposal that the military execute the innocent families of terrorists against Hillary's emails.
-You balanced pot-stirring racist lies about President Obama's birth against Hillary's emails."
+You balanced Donald Trump's proposal that the military execute the innocent families of terrorists, against Hillary's emails.
+You balanced pot-stirring racist lies about President Obama's birth, against Hillary's emails."

-Coen also thanked the media for "following Les Moonves' principled lead when he said Donald Trump 'may not be good for America, but he's damn good for CBS.' "
+Coen also thanked the media for "following Les Moonves's principled lead when he said Donald Trump 'may not be good for America, but he's damn good for CBS.'"

 Coen, added The Electoral College to the list by simply saying: "Thank you, for being you."